Modelling two-dimensional droplet rebound off deep fluid baths

-The system \eqref{eq: Numeric Phi_t}-\eqref{eq: Numeric LubricationEquation} is spatially discretized on a uniform grid in $-L/2 \le x < L/2$ using $N_x$ points, and using $N_\theta$ points around the droplet.
+The system \eqref{eq: Numeric Phi_t}-\eqref{eq: Numeric LubricationEquation} is spatially discretized on a periodic uniform grid spanning $[-L/2,\; L/2]$ using $N_x$ points, and using $N_\theta$ points around the droplet.
 We will choose a periodic domain in $x$ to approximate the problem, as this simplifies the evolution of the bath equations and the domain can be made sufficiently large such that waves from the boundary do not reach the droplet during impact.
-Typical numbers of grid points for the discretization were $N_\theta=2^8$, $N_x = 2^{13}$ on a domain size of $L = 16 \pi R$.
+Typical numbers of grid points for the discretization were $N_\theta=2^8$ and $N_x = 2^{13}$ on a domain size of $L = 16 \pi R_0$.
 Further grid refinement did not change the numerical results appreciably, which was systemically tested through fixing a known stable set of parameters, and varying $N_\theta$ and $N_x$ both independently and concurrently.
-We varied $N_\theta$ between $2^6$ and $2^9$ in powers of 2, and a similar approach was taken to the bath for $N_x$ between $2^9$ and $2^15$, until the solutions converged.
+We varied $N_\theta$ between $2^6$ and $2^9$ in powers of 2, and a similar approach was taken to the bath for $N_x$ between $2^9$ and $2^{15}$, until the solutions converged.
 Fast Fourier transforms were used for the evaluation of derivatives and the Dirichlet-to-Neumann map.
 The lubrication equation \eqref{eq: Numeric LubricationEquation} was integrated with the trapezium rule.
-Cubic splines were used for the interpolation of values from the polar grid on the droplet to the cartesian grid on the bath.
+Cubic splines were used for the interpolation of values from the polar grid on the droplet to the Cartesian grid on the bath.